Minimally Invasive Bunionectomy vs Lapiplasty

 Main Difference

-SERI is a minimally invasive osteotomy.
+Minimally invasive bunionectomy is an osteotomy.
 The bone is cut, shifted, derotated, aligned, and held with temporary fixation while it heals.

 Lapiplasty is a Lapidus-style fusion.
 It fuses the first tarsometatarsal joint in the midfoot and typically uses permanent plates and screws.